priyanshu-kumar23/myntra-website/README.md

 - Landing page UI consisting of megadrown navbar, carasouel, animated image cards and authentications i.e.; Login & Register
 - Paginations for each sub-sections
 - Implementation of local storage on authentications
-- Address, payment, checkout done with using local storage concepts and raw css (No external libraries has been implemented for the same to have a effect!!)
+- Address, payment, checkout done with using local storage concepts and raw css (No external libraries has been implemented for the same to have a effect !!)

 ## Snap Shots 📷